Spanish language in the Philippines: Current status

-Since the independence of the Philippines from Spain in 1898, the local variety of Spanish has lost most of its speakers, and it might be now close to disappearing.
+After Spain handed over control of the Philippines to the United States in 1898, the local variety of Spanish has lost most of its speakers, and it might be now close to disappearing.

 Since a December 2007 directive signed by former President Gloria Macapagal Arroyo in Spain for the teaching and learning of the Spanish language in the Philippine school system starting in 2008, the number of high schools offering Spanish as an elective course has grown to 80 schools spread across all regions of the country.
 Language assistance is provided from Spain to train and provide scholarships for Spanish language teachers.

 As of 2010, interest in learning Spanish has largely been for economic purposes due to some demand for Spanish speakers from business process outsourcing companies in the Philippines or job prospects abroad in the United States, which have made a number of Filipinos flock to language centers such as Instituto Cervantes to learn Spanish.